JerrickLiu/UIUC-FAQ-Webscraper/README.md

 ## Automate this script!

 If you're on macOS like me, you can use the amazing scheduling tool crontab to automate your scripts for you!
 You can specify when to run them.
 For me, I run them daily to check if there are any new questions.
-Check out [chrontabguru](https://crontab.guru/) to help with the command line syntax!
+Check out [crontabguru](https://crontab.guru/) to help with the command line syntax!
+On Windows, you can simply use the Task Scheduler installed in their systems to automate the script.